-Candace Vannasdale, General Manager of HUB, says HUB also enjoys participating in the TVA Second Harvest Food Bank.
-A team of HUB employees served a few hundred families during a drive-through food bank at Midtown Elementary School in July 2020, and again in the spring of 2021 at Kellytown Baptist Church.
-Vannasdale says, “I appreciate that TVA includes local power companies in these food drives.
+Candace Vannasdale, General Manager of HUB, said they also enjoy participating in the TVA Second Harvest Food Bank.
+A team of their employees served a few hundred families during a drive-through food bank at Midtown Elementary School in July 2020, and again in the spring of 2021 at Kellytown Baptist Church.
+Vannasdale said, “I appreciate that TVA includes local power companies in these food drives.
 It’s such a great opportunity to serve our community.”

 HUB is also proud to participate in TVA EnergyRight’s Home Uplift Program, which provides weatherization services to income-qualified customers in the service area.
 These energy upgrades help to make homes more energy-efficient, safe and comfortable for residents.

 HUB decided to take a unique approach to selecting participants for the program by entering qualified names in a drawing.
-Joshua Gillespie, Director of Communications, says, “We were concerned about just picking the first names on a list.”
+Joshua Gillespie, director of communications at HUB said, “We were concerned about just picking the first names on a list.”
 Announcements about the raffle were made on social and print media.
 Interested customers came to the HUB office to fill out applications and received raffle tickets.
 The HUB team then held a Facebook Live event for the raffle ticket drawing.

 So far, three HUB customers have participated in the Home Uplift program.
 Gillespie says the program brought much-needed assistance to the participants, “One recipient had lost her husband.
 She was living on a fixed income and struggling to make her utility bill payments.”
 Another recipient had a dire need for assistance.
 “She needed a furnace; she was using space heaters.
 Not only did the upgrades make her home more comfortable, but it helped her utility bill tremendously.”